cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 Data Storage
 ------------
+The application uses these datasets by default:

 - ``wordStats`` stores the global statistics of total count of words and the total length of words received.
 - ``wordCounts`` stores the word and the corresponding count in a key value table.
 - ``uniqueCount`` is a custom dataset that stores the total count of unique words received so far.
 - ``wordAssocs`` is a custom dataset that stores the count for word associations.

+However, the names of these datasets can be configured to be different from their defaults by providing a configuration at application deployment time.
+All programs rely on this configuration to instantiate their datasets at runtime.

 .. _word-count-service-requests: